cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

         'valueField' => 'author.name'
     ])->contain(['Authors']);

-The ``valueField`` expression will operate on entity attribute paths, and not the database columns.
+The ``valueField`` expression will operate on entity attribute paths not the database columns.
 This means that you can use virtual fields in the results of ``find(list)``.